theopnv/retromania/doc/IGame.md

     virtual map_t const		*getMap() const = 0;

 Returns the board game, actualised at each turn.
-Cf. `Standard.md` to know what is a map_t.
+Cf. [Standards file](../emulator/Standards.hpp) to know what is a map_t.

     virtual StateType		getState() const = 0;

-Returns the state of the game (cf `Standard.md`).
+Returns the state of the game (cf. [Standards file](../emulator/Standards.hpp)).

     virtual start() = 0;